Xueyi-Wang/Xueyi-Xang.github.io/content/post/writing-technical-content/index.md

 ---
-title: Writing technical content in Markdown
+title: Work in Habrok from University of Groningen
-date: 2019-07-12
+date: 2024-04-07
 math: true
 image:
   placement: 2